spryker/spryker-docs/docs/ca/dev/environment-provisioning.md

 ### Deploy file

 The *Deploy file* is a YAML file used by the Docker SDK to build infrastructure for applications.
 Providing Spryker with a valid deploy file is a mandatory prerequisite to proceed with environment provisioning.
 A repository usually has multiple deploy files that are relevant for different purposes and environments.
-Demo Shops have a `deploy.dev.yml` file that is mostly meant for local development purposes.
-The naming of these files is important.
+Demo Shops have a `deploy.dev.yml` file that is mostly used for local development purposes.
+The naming of deploy files is important.
 The naming convention is `deploy.{PROJECT_NAME}-{ENVIRONEMENT_NAME}.yml`—for example, `deploy.myshop-production.yml`.
-For reference, see [Deploy file](/docs/dg/dev/sdks/the-docker-sdk/deploy-file/deploy-file.html).
-The most relevant deploy file that you can use as a reference is [deploy.aws-env-template.yml](https://github.com/spryker-shop/b2b-demo-shop/blob/master/deploy.aws-env-template.yml).
+For more information about deploy files, see [Deploy file](/docs/dg/dev/sdks/the-docker-sdk/deploy-file/deploy-file.html).
+The most relevant deploy file you can use as a reference is [deploy.aws-env-template.yml](https://github.com/spryker-shop/b2b-demo-shop/blob/master/deploy.aws-env-template.yml).
 Each Demo Shop repository has its respective deploy file template.
-Adjust this according to your requirements and preferences following the preceding documentation and share it with Spryker.
+Adjust this according to your requirements and preferences following the [deploy file reference](/docs/dg/dev/sdks/the-docker-sdk/deploy-file/deploy-file-reference.html) and share it with us.

 ## Domains

 This section explains how you can choose a domain name for your project.
-The domain name determines the URL under which your shop will be available.
-Domains can be managed by Spryker or Customer.
-In case Spryker should manage domain it should not be a top level domain (eg. `companyname.com`) but one that is specifically used for the Spryker Commerce system (eg. `shop.companyname.com`).
+The domain name determines the URL under which your shop is available.
+You can manage your domains or let us do it for you.
+If you want us to manage a domain, it shouldn't be a top-level domain, like `companyshop.com`, but the specific domain used for your Spryker shop, like `shop.companyname.com`.

 ### Domain name

-A domain name must be set for the environment.
-If not provided, it is a default non-public Spryker domain—for example, `myshop-production.cloud.spryker.toys`.
+A domain name must be set for each environment.
+If not provided, it's going to be a default non-public Spryker domain—for example, `myshop-production.cloud.spryker.toys`.
 Domain names can be changed later.
-However, if you already know a domain for the application, you can specify this domain in your `deploy.yml` files.
-During the provisioning process, we provide you with CNAMES and validation records that you can set in your DNS management.
-The validation records let us provide an SSL certificate for you, and the CNAME records point your domain to the public DNS name of the load balancers responsible for your environment, effectively directing visitors to that domain to your Spryker application.
+However, if you already know a domain for the application, you can specify this domain in your deploy files.
+During the provisioning process, we provide you with CNAME and validation records, which you can set in your DNS management.
+The validation records let us provide an SSL certificate for you, and the CNAME records point your domain to the public DNS name of the load balancers responsible for your environment, effectively directing visitors of that domain to your Spryker application.
-Please note Spryker is only issuing SSL certificates for endpoints that are managed by the Spryker Cloud Commerce.

 ## User access